dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/index.md

 }
 ```

-When we run `carogo run` we get an error again: `Player` doesn't implement `Debug`.
+When we run `cargo run` we get an error again: `Player` doesn't implement `Debug`.
 That's fair because the `Player` struct is used in our `Game` struct and that struct has the `Debug` trait derived.
-If that struct has it, all it's data must have it too.
+If that struct has it, all its data must have it too.

 So we added the derive and all the other code but when we run our program again and walk left as the first thing we get
 a panic: